input-output-hk/cardano-sl/README.md

 Note that the [`stack` system](https://docs.haskellstack.org/en/stable/README/) is required before `cardano-sl` can be built.

-For developer convenience, also note that in the `scripts` and `util-scripts` folders there are a variety of utility scripts to build various components of the system, such as the general `util-scripts/build.sh`, or the `util-scripts/clean.sh` to remove byproducts of compilation.
+For developer convenience, also note that in the `scripts` folders there are a variety of utility scripts to build various components of the system, such as the general `scripts/build/cardano-sl.sh`.

 Running the nodes
 -----------------